bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

+Chainsaw Human Typing is a tool that allows you to simulate human typing on a keyboard if you can't, or don't want to, paste directly: https://github.com/LyubomirT/chainsaw-human-typing#

 Deep Live Cam - Real time face swap and one-click video deepfake with only a single image: https://github.com/hacksider/Deep-Live-Cam

 ---

 **Software Development:**

+Jet-Admin - Web based PostgreSQL tables manager and admin dashboard for your operations!
+Edit data, build graphs and dashboards using queries: https://github.com/Jet-labs/Jet-admin

 ----

 **Linux & DevOps:**

-Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI: https://github.com/Infisical/infisical#
+Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI: https://github.com/Infisical/infisical

+Kexa's simple rules (Open Source) guarantee the security of your entire cloud.
+With real-time monitoring, instant alerts and detailed, scalable and integrable reporting, it turns complexity into simplicity, turning compliance into a competitive advantage: https://github.com/4urcloud/Kexa

 ----